Nrulafind/SEMA/README.md

 - Make your own bucket name and specified your region.
 If your bucket region same as your geographical location it will reduce the latency and lower your billing.
 - Make sure before that you've activated your Cloud Build API, Cloud Run API, Artifact Registry API also enable your billing project.
 - Go to Cloud Build -> Settings -> Enable Cloud Run and Service Accounts.
 - We'll use Cloud Build for activate cloudbuild.yaml for simplified the process until deployment to Cloud Run.
-We've to only type one command to cloud shell.
+We've to only type one command to cloud shell. (manually submitted builds)
 - We'll use Cloud Run, don't forget to create your own Dockerfile or use the same as our file.
 - Make your own container repository on Artifact Registry.
 Specify the name of the repository, Docker and your preference region.